raspiblitz/raspiblitz-web/README.md

-# Raspiblitz Web
+<h1 align="center">Raspiblitz Web - a responsive Web UI for the RaspiBlitz</h1>

 ![Raspiblitz Dashboard](preview.png)

-Images of the progress can be found at [raspiblitz-web-progress](https://github.com/cstenglein/raspiblitz-web-progress)

-A mobile-first responsive Web UI for the [RaspiBlitz](https://github.com/rootzoll/raspiblitz).

 In collaboration with [Bitcoin Design](https://bitcoin.design/).

+Images of the WebUI can be found at [raspiblitz-web-progress](https://github.com/cstenglein/raspiblitz-web-progress)

 Built with [React](https://reactjs.org/) & [Tailwind CSS](https://tailwindcss.com/).